-At this stage, the SPD and requirements are finalized and stable and the iTC completes the initial draft of the cPP.
-This step requires the iTC to take the natural language prose expression of requirements and create a CC-compliant protection profile.
+Once the SPD and requirements are finalized and stable, the iTC completes the initial draft of the cPP by taking the natural language prose expression of requirements and creating a CC-compliant protection profile.
 This will require the cPP to address all the rules of PP construction (as defined in CC part 1 and the APE criteria in CEM) and includes the appropriate mapping and rationale sections.